otrooney/otrooney.github.io/docs/_posts/2024-09-21-restir-gsgi-fast-ray-traced-gi-with-virutal-lights.markdown

 - Can be tuned for very fast lighting response
 - Good enough quality

 The last point is obviously subjective.
-The authors of the original ReSTIR paper have also created a technique called ReSTIR GI, which extends ReSTIR's resampling approach to global illumination.
+Our comparison will be ReSTIR GI, which extends ReSTIR's resampling approach to global illumination.
 ReSTIR GI produces very high quality results, and can do so faster than previous solutions which offer similar quality, but still has a high performance cost for a real-time use case like a videogame.

 ReSTIR GSGI uses a very different approach to ReSTIR GI, but I'll be comparing it to ReSTIR GI in both performance and quality.
 The goal is to achieve around an order of magnitude faster performance, making it viable for real-time use on mid-range hardware, while still achieving quality which is subjectively good enough.